Cuba's Christmas not so merry this year as economic crisis grinds on

 The food situation on the communist-run island this holiday season is acute for many.
 Inflation has driven up prices for even basic items like eggs, while salaries for state workers remain stagnant.

-Production of pork, rice and beans - all staples on the traditional holiday dinner table - has plunged 80% in 2023, according to the Minister of Agriculture, Ydael Perez, in statements on television.
+Production of pork, rice and beans - all staples on the traditional holiday dinner table - has plunged 80 percent in 2023, according to the Minister of Agriculture, Ydael Perez, in statements on television.

 The Christmas holiday has had a checkered past in Cuba even in the best of times.